namooTH/isdown-notifier/README.md

 # isdown-notifier
-A Tool for notifying downtime
+A Tool for notifying downtime written in rust.